Hebrew Union College – Jewish Institute of Religion: Debbie Friedman School of Sacred Music

 The cantorial school of the Hebrew Union College was founded in 1948.
 The school is located on the New York campus at One West Fourth Street.
 It offers a five-year graduate program, conferring the degree of Master of Sacred Music in the fourth year and ordination as cantor in the fifth year.

-Cantorial School at Hebrew Union College begins in Jerusalem and continues for the next four years in New York.
+Cantorial studies at Hebrew Union College begins with the Year-In-Israel in Jerusalem and continues for the next four years in New York.
 While in Israel, students study Hebrew, and Jewish music, and get to know Israel.
 Cantorial students study alongside Rabbinical and Education students.
 In New York, the program includes professional learning opportunities as a student-cantor, in which students serve congregations within and outside of the NY area.

 The curriculum includes liturgical music classes covering traditional Shabbat, High Holiday and Festival nusach, Chorus, Musicology, Reform Liturgy and Composition; Judaica and text classes such as Bible, Midrash and History; and professional development.
 Each student is assigned practica (mini-recitals) during the 2nd, 3rd, and 4th year of school culminating with a Senior Recital (based on a thesis) during the 5th year.

 Rabbi David Ellenson, then president of Hebrew Union College, announced on January 27, 2011, that the School of Sacred Music would be renamed the Debbie Friedman School of Sacred Music in honor of Debbie Friedman.
 The renaming officially occurred on December 7, 2011.